 Election to the Country Music Hall of Fame is conducted solely by the CMA.
 New members, elected annually by an anonymous panel of voters chosen by the CMA, are formally inducted in the invitation-only Medallion Ceremony held in the museum's CMA Theater.

-The Country Music Hall of Fame® and Museum is a 501(c)(3) non-profit educational organization and does not participate in the election.
-Through a licensing agreement with the CMA, the Museum exhibits the bronze plaques commemorating membership in a space and fashion befitting the honor.
+The Country Music Hall of Fame® and Museum is a 501(c)(3) nonprofit educational organization and does not participate in the election.
+Through a licensing agreement with the CMA, the museum exhibits the bronze plaques commemorating membership in the museum’s Hall of Fame Rotunda.